akornatskyy/wheezy.http/doc/userguide.rst

     request_vary = RequestVary(query=['q'])

 Note that you can vary by HTTP headers via environ names.
-Missing value is distinguished from empty one.
+A missing value is distinguished from an empty one.

 :py:class:`~wheezy.http.cacheprofile.RequestVary` is used by ``CacheProfile`` and ``HTTPCacheMiddleware`` internally.